 Whether printed books have had a greater effect on society than television has had, has been a controversial issue for many years.
 Some people often spend most of their free time watching TV, but others use this time to read printed books.
-As far as I am concerned, television has a greater impact on society than printed books do because television is more prevalent, more convenient, and cheaper. 此文档由老西口托福机经提供
+As far as I am concerned, television has a greater impact on society than printed books do because television is more prevalent, more convenient, and cheaper.

 First of all, television is more prevalent than printed books.
 Nowadays, every household has their own television.
 They can watch their favorite movies, news programs, or even advertisements.
-Thanks to watching TV everyday, people can acquire a great deal of knowledge, gain a lot of experience, know about up-to-date news in their OWN countries and all over the world.
+Thanks to watching TV everyday, people can acquire a great deal of knowledge, gain a lot of experience, know about up-to-date news in their countries and all over the world.
 In contrast, printed books seem not as popular as television.
 Some people even feel bored when reading books.
 Hence, television dominates printed books in general.

 Second, watching television is more convenient than reading books.
-We can watch television ANY time and anywhere.
+We can watch television every time and everywhere.
 We can watch television at our home, on streets, at our offices.
-Television offers us a lot of channels that can satisfy THE different tastes of people, and a lot of channels are NOW broadcasting 24 per day and seven days per week.
-ON the contrary, printed books ARE not as convenient as television.
-We have to CARRY them TO where WE want to read THEM.
-It would be hard for people, especially the elders or children, when they want to read books that are really heavy, but cannot bring THEM to everywhere they want.
+Television offers us a lot of channels that can satisfy different tastes of people, and a lot of channels are broadcasting 24 per day and seven days per week.
+In the contrary, printed books is not as convenient as television does.
+We have to bring them every where they want to read.
+It would be hard for people, especially the elders or children, when they want to read books that are really heavy, but cannot bring it to everywhere they want.

 Last but not least, watching television is cheaper than buying new books.
-Most of THE channels broadcast on television are free.
+Most of channels broadcasting on television are free.
 People just have to pay for their electricity and enjoy their favorite programs or movies.
-Printed books on the other hand, are quite expensive.
-A lot of books have a price that is equal to the price of a television, and THAT of course is not AN affordable price for many people.
+Printed books, on the other hand, are quite expensive.
+A lot of books have a price that is equal to the price of a television, and it, of course, is not the affordable price for many people.
 Moreover, in order to buy some interesting books, we have to go far away from home, even purchase them from other countries.
 It is really time-consuming and might waste a lot of money for travel and shipping.

-In summary, although printed books bring us a great deal of knowledge, I think television more outweighs printed books in terms of its affect on society.
-By watching television every time and everywhere they want, people can acquire a massive knowledge with convenience and AT A reasonable price.
+In summary, although printed books bring us a great deal of knowledge, I think television more outweighs printed books in term of effecting on society.
+By watching television every time and everywhere they want, people can acquire a massive knowledge with convenience and reasonable price.

-Do you agree or disagree with the following statement?
+33. Do you agree or disagree with the following statement?
 One of the characteristics of successful leaders is the sense of responsibility for accepting their mistakes.
-(111030CN=110205NA)